-The Texas Volunteer Management Conference is the leading educational event for current and emerging volunteer management professionals in Texas and neighboring states.
-Throughout its 25-year history, the conference has provided an opportunity to learn from top level speakers, trainers and leaders who are outstanding in their fields.
-The conference is hosted by the Dallas Association of Directors of Volunteers (DADV), the Directors of Volunteers in Agencies (DOVIA) of Tarrant County, Volunteer McKinney and VolunteerNow.
+Established in 1991, the Texas Volunteer Management Conference is the leading educational event for current and emerging volunteer management professionals throughout Texas and the U.S. Throughout its history, the conference has provided an opportunity to learn from top level speakers, trainers and leaders who are outstanding in their fields.
+The conference was established and hosted by the Dallas Association of Directors of Volunteers (DADV), the Directors of Volunteers in Agencies (DOVIA) of Tarrant County and VolunteerNow who continue to be valued partners.

 The 2021 Texas Volunteer Management Conference theme was Shaping the Future of Volunteerism.
 The year 2020 was one of great uncertainty and instability.
 Many volunteer programs were put on hold while others were ramped up to accommodate the growing needs of their communities.
 We are all left to answer the same question, where do we go from here?
 At TVMC 2021, we explored how we can shape the future of volunteerism through improving our ability to adapt to change, think innovatively about volunteer engagement and prepare for the return of normalcy.
 We worked to collaboratively turn challenges into opportunities to shape the future of our field and grow as professionals.

 This year’s conference was 100% virtual and open to professional volunteer administrators who work for nonprofit organizations or publicly funded agencies throughout the U.S. and around the world.
 The conference also welcomed anyone in the private sector responsible for working with volunteers including program managers, executive directors, development and communications team members as well as staff in community relations and corporate social responsibility.
 The conference had tracks for everyone to dive deeper into topics of interest.